Patagonia Dirt Roamer Review

 Patagonia is often referred to as "Pata-Gucci" for their notoriously high-end products and prices.
-Because the Dirt Roamer is a lightweight and technical pair of mountain bike shorts with welded seams made by Patagonia, we think that $99 is a pretty darn good value.
-These shorts are comfortable, lightweight, and pedal friendly with a clean look and casual style.
+Because the Dirt Roamer is a lightweight and technical pair of mountain bike shorts with welded seams made by Patagonia, we think they are a darn good value.
+These shorts are comfortable, lightweight, and pedal-friendly with a clean look and casual style.
 If you like a slim, contoured fit, we don't think you can go wrong with these shorts at this price.

 If you're a minimalist and comfort is at the top of your list when searching for a pair of mountain bike shorts then look no further than the Dirt Roamer.
-The combination of a great fit, lightweight 4-way stretch material, and no-frills design make these shorts not just comfortable, but extremely functional as well.
+The combination of a great fit, lightweight 4-way stretch material, and no-frills design makes these shorts not just comfortable, but extremely functional as well.
 Gravity riders should probably look elsewhere, but riders who appreciate a contoured slim fit and high level of pedal friendliness should definitely consider the Dirt Roamer.

 — Jeremy Benson